minqiaowang/cx-upgradeto19c/about-the-workshop/content.md

 One of the nice new features of Multitenancy is to simply unplug and plug a Pluggable Database into a new version.
 In 19c, you still need to run upgrade scripts so this lab demonstrates what is needed to upgrade using this option.

-- **Lab 5 :** Upgrade to 19c on Oracle Autonomous Database cloud using MV2ADB

-Upgrade and migrate to Autonomous Database Cloud requires some separate steps.
-The tool MV2ADB helps you with this, gathers the information in a configuration file and execute all steps for you.
-This lab shows you the steps in an example migration.

 ## Access the labs